code-423n4/2023-08-verwa-findings/data/0x4non-Q.md

 - Using a blind vote Long term, properly document and test the voting process and closely follow the community’s progress regarding on-chain voting.

+# L-04 GaugeController allows for quick vote voting strategy
+This means that an attacker can wait to the last moment to submit their votes manipulating the outcome.
+Consider add a voting weight decreasing over time.

 # NonCritical